Cheungoilam/PHP-Cyrus-Restore/README.md

 ## Install
 Clone the repository in a web server.
 Clone the *falon-common* repository in your Document Root.
-This must be install the `include` folder under the Document Root.
+This must install the `include` folder under the Document Root.

 Rename config.php_default in config.php and change it at your own.